-The Administration for Children and Families (ACF) was created on April 15, 1991, under the authority of section 6 of the Reorganization Plan No. 1 of 1953.
+The Administration for Children and Families (ACF) was created on April 15, 1991, under the authority of section 6 of the Reorganization Plan No. 1 of 1953 Visit disclaimer page .
 The plan allowed the U.S. Department of Health and Human Services to merge the Office of Human Development Services with the Family Support Administration, along with the Maternal and Child Health Block Grant Program.
 The newly-formed organization was called the Administration for Children and Families.
 ACF is the United States’ largest human services administration.
 The reorganization placed greater emphasis and focus on the needs of America's children and families.
-View the April 15, 1991 press release for the HHS reorganization.
+View the April 15, 1991 press release for the HHS reorganization (TXT) Visit disclaimer page .

 The Administration for Children and Families promotes the economic and social well-being of families, children, individuals and communities through a range of educational and supportive programs in partnership with states, tribes, and community organizations.
 ACF also advises Secretary of Health and Human Services on issues pertaining to children, youth, and families.
 These issues include child support enforcement, child welfare, child care, family assistance, Native American assistance, refugee resettlement, and more.

 Today, ACF is one of 11 operating divisions in HHS.
-The agency has the second largest budget within HHS — $53 billion in FY2017.
+The agency has the second largest budget within HHS — over $62 billion in FY 2021.
 To put that in perspective, ACF’s budget is larger than whole cabinet agencies like the Department of Justice, Department of Interior, and the Treasury Department.

 Several of the programs ACF administers existed before the agency was created.
 The most senior program, the Children’s Bureau, was established in 1912.
 The bureau was the first agency in the world dedicated to child welfare.
 This new government office also made history when President William Howard Taft appointed its first leader, Julia Clifford Lathrop.
 Miss Lathrop became the first woman to ever lead a government agency.
 She was an American social reformer in the area of education, social policy, and children's welfare.
 She served as the agency’s director from 1912 to 1922.